Light Palermo-style Swordfish | light and tasty Sicilian recipe

 Swordfish is a lean fish, making it particularly suitable for low-calorie diets.

-I purchase it both fresh and defrosted from the freezer section, depending on availability.
+I buy it both fresh and defrosted from the freezer counter.

 Light Palermo-style Swordfish